Although ground vibration standards have been available for some vibration sources (e.g. blasting) since at least the 1970's in the U.S., many

 Vibration Standards, along with references to them.
 Links to download free some of the most important can be found in the CVDG's More Information chapter.

 Considerations for Regulating Vibration

-While existing standards can be extremely valuable, there are a number of factors which should be considered as potentially relevant to their use in a given situation and locality.
+While existing standards can be extremely valuable, there are a number of factors which should be considered as potentially relevant to their use in a given situation.
 Following is a list of important considerations in undertaking some basic regulation of vibration sources:

 - Assemble everything that is known about vibration

 propagation in the jurisdiction, with particular attention to those variables which can make vibration velocities difficultly predictable (soil type, moisture, underground rock layers and other structures from which vibrations may be reflected).
 Pay particular

 attention to understanding how vibration propagates with distance in the area, as this will have a considerable impact not only on how and what standards are chosen, but how they are applied in a given case.